kumbach/PylonRacingPointsManager/README.md

 ![Main Window](UserGuide/start-menu-folder.png)

+### Application Support
+If you encounter a bug or want a feature added, use the [Issues](issues) feature to log an issue.

 ## Typical Points Tracking Workflow
 These next sections outline how the CPPRA uses the application to show contest results, the season points race status, and display historical pilot details.